Alaşehir: Byzantine Philadelphia

 Philadelphia was a prosperous Byzantine city that was called the "little Athens" in the 6th century AD because of its festivals and temples.
 Presumably, that indicates that the city was not entirely converted to Christianity.
-Ammia, the Christian prophetess, was from Philadelphia, however.
 In about 600, the domed Basilica of St. John was built, remains of which are the main archaeological attraction in the modern city.
 The Byzantine walls that once surrounded the city have all but crumbled away.
 A few remnants are still visible at the northeast edge of town, near the bus stand.
 The city was taken by the Seljuk Turks in 1074 and 1093–1094.
 In 1098, during the First Crusade, it was recovered by Byzantine Emperor Alexios I. In the 11th to the 15th centuries AD, it was the seat of the doux (governor) and stratopedarches (military commander) of the Thrakesion theme.

 It was the centre of several revolts against ruling Byzantine emperors: in 1182, led by John Komnenos Vatatzes, and 1188–1205 or 1206, led by Theodore Mangaphas, a local Philadelphian, against Isaac II Angelos.
 At that time, the bishopric of Philadelphia was promoted to metropolis.
 In the 14th century, Philadelphia was made the metropolis of Lydia by the Greek Orthodox patriarch of Constantinople, a status that it still holds.
 It was granted this honour because the city did not capitulate to the Ottomans.
 The city was prosperous especially in the 13th and 14th centuries: there was a Genoese trading colony, and the city was an important producer of leather goods and red-dyed silk (whence, perhaps, its Turkish name, which probably means "red city").
 By the 14th century, the city was surrounded by Ottoman emirates but maintained nominal allegiance to the Byzantine emperor.
 The city remained prosperous through trade and its strategic location.

-Philadelphia was an independent neutral city under the influence of the Latin Knights of Rhodes, when it was taken in 1390 by Bayezid I and an auxiliary Christian force under Byzantine emperor Manuel II after prolonged resistance by when all of the other cities of Asia Minor had surrendered to the Ottomans.
-Manuel had been forced by Bayezid to participate in subjugating Philadelphia to Ottoman rule, a bitter irony given its long resistance.
+Philadelphia was an independent neutral city under the influence of the Latin Knights of Rhodes, when it was taken in 1390 by Bayezid I. Prior to Bayezid I's conquest, it was the last Byzantine Greek stronghold in Asia Minor.
 Twelve years later, it was captured by Timur, who built a wall with the corpses of his prisoners.
 Later, it passed into the rule of Junayd until it was ultimately captured by Murad II.